alanjones2/streamlit-chart-varieties/article.md

 ### So, where does that leave us

-In terms of what the charts shows us, the line and bar charts illustrate the prices for these cryptocurrencies being pretty volatile and the scatter charts confirm what we can also see in the other charts that the two currencies tend to go up and down together - general sentiment about cryptocurrencies probably affect the value of most, if not all, of them.
+In terms of what the charts shows us, the line and bar charts illustrate the prices for these cryptocurrencies being pretty volatile and the scatter charts confirm what we can also see in the other charts that the two currencies tend to go up and down together - general sentiment about cryptocurrencies probably affects the value of most, if not all, of them.

 But what about the libraries.

-All of the libraries do a reasonable job although you find some charts more attractive than others - the Matplotlib charts look a little more clunky than the others, for example (although this may mainly to do with the large font which can be easily changes with a little extra code, for example, `matplotlib.rcParams['font.size'] = 8`)
+All of the libraries do a reasonable job although you find some charts more attractive than others - the Matplotlib charts look a little more clunky than the others, for example (although this may mainly to do with the large font which can be easily changed with a little extra code, for example, `matplotlib.rcParams['font.size'] = 8` will reduce the size of all off the text in a figure and this being a global setting will affect all plots that are created after it is executed).

-### Code
+With a little effort you can customize any of the charts that we've looked at either by adjusting particular aspcts of a plot such as the height and width, or by adopting a different style sheet.

+What is important ot the programmer, of course, is the ease with which you can code these figures.
+It's fair to say that the library that has the most compact code is Plotly Express, followed closely by Pandas Plots.
+With Altair, Bokeh and Matplotlib you need to do a little more work though working with any of the packages is fairly straightforward.

+Another thing that might  sway your decision is the philosophy behind the libraries.

+Altair uses a Grammar of Graphics approach where you decide what you want to do with the data, whereas the others tend to favour solutions to standard problems by including a fixed library of chart types.

+Matplotlib makes you build your charts from the bottom up and has a whole bunch of methods for adjusting and customizing graphs.
+Pandas Plots simplifies the Matplotlib approach but maintains its flexibility -  Matplotlib parameters and functions work with Pandas charts, too.

+Bokeh, again, provides a lot of flexibility with the downside that you need to write more code than in other libraries.

+Plotly, last but not least, provides a large number of fixed chart types and they are each customizable.
+If compact code is important then Plotly is probably the winner in this respect.

+The decision is yours (or your organisation's).
+I could have simply stated my own preference at the beginning but the purpose of showing you the code is so you cab judge for yourself.

+---

+Thanks for reading and I hope this has been helpful.
+You can find all of the above code and data in the [GitHub repo]([streamlit-chart-varieties/code at main · alanjones2/streamlit-chart-varieties · GitHub](https://github.com/alanjones2/streamlit-chart-varieties/tree/main/code)) for this article in the form of Streamlit programs.
+Feel free to download them for your reference.

 ### Notes